ISC Class 11 Biology Syllabus 2024-25

 Functions of human skeleton; different types of joints - their location and function; general properties of muscles; structure of skeletal muscle - sliding filament theory of muscle contraction; chemical events during muscle contraction; definition of summation, tetanus, rigor mortis, differences between red and white muscles.

-Disorders of muscular and skeletal system:
+Disorders of muscular and skeletal system: (i) Myasthenia gravis, (ii) Tetany, (iii) Muscular dystrophy, (iv) Arthritis,

 (v) Osteoporosis, (vi) gout.

-(vi) Neural Control and Coordination
+(v) Neural Control and Coordination

-(vii) Chemical Co-ordination and Integration
+(vi) Chemical Co-ordination and Integration

 Brief idea of location of endocrine glands; role of hypothalamus; hormones secreted by different lobes of pituitary and their functions; feedback control of tropic hormones to be discussed giving examples; hormones of pineal, thymus, thyroid, parathyroid, pancreas, adrenal glands, GI tract (gastrin, secretin, GIP, CCK-PZ) and gonads; mechanism of hormone action (through cAMP and steroid hormones only); effects of hypo secretion and hyper secretion of various hormones of the above mentioned glands.

-Note: Diseases related to all the human physiological systems to be taught in brief.
+Note: Diseases related to all the human physiological systems to be taught in brief

 Internal Assessment

-Project Work And Practical File 15 Marks
+Project Work And Practical File

 Project Work – 10 Marks